 Below, find related resources about National Library Week, fun facts and trivia about libraries and librarians, plus check out an online guide to the world's great online library collections just up ahead ...

 DID YOU KNOW?
 Fun facts for National Library Week

 • There are more public libraries than Starbucks in the U.S. — a total of 17,566 including branches.

-• Nearly 100% of public libraries in the U.S. provide Wi-Fi and have no-fee access to computers.
+• Nearly 100% of public libraries in the U.S. provide Wi-Fi and have access to computers at no cost.

-• America’s first lending library was established in 1731, Philadelphia, by Benjamin Franklin, and paved the way for the library systems we use in North America today.
+• America’s first lending library was established in 1731 in Philadelphia by Benjamin Franklin, paving the way for the library systems we use in North America today.

 • Famous librarians throughout history include Mao Zedong, Golda Meir, Laura Bush, Marcel Proust, Lewis Carroll, Casanova, and Jorge Luis Borges.

 More about National Library Week around the Web: